MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_DEMO.md

        @model IEnumerable<PhotoSharingSample.Models.Photo>
 ```

->**Note:** This code block represents how the view accept the list of photo from the Index action.
+>**Note:** This code block represents how the view accepts the list of Photos from the Index action.

 6. On the **DEBUG** menu of the **PhotoSharingSample - Microsoft Visual Studio** window, click **Start Debugging**.